TheSeeker713/thes33k3r/documents/devlog.md

 - Large lock icon with amber accents maintaining S33K3R aesthetic
 - Clear unlock date display: "DECEMBER 12TH, 2025"

 **Purpose**: Build anticipation.
 Let players see the sophistication of what's coming, but hold back the full experience until the reveal date.
-The ARG continues—December 12th becomes a key date in the narrative.
+The EARTIX continues—December 12th becomes a key date in the narrative.

 ---

-### December 10, 2025 - 10:28 AM (10:28:56)
+### [December 10th, 2025] [10:28 AM MT] (10:28:56 AM MT)
 **Deployment Config:** Enable Static Export for Cloudflare Pages

 With the Cinematic Engine locked and ready, deployment infrastructure needed optimization.
 Next.js configuration was updated to support static export for Cloudflare Pages deployment.